 Or, you can create your own databases:

-- Export a database from a standard tool We have a reference implementation of exporting Cinema databases within ParaView v5.2.0.
+- Export a database from a standard tool We have a reference implementation of exporting Cinema databases within the current version of ParaView.
 Using ParaView, you can view your data, and export either Astaire or Chaplin databases, depending upon your use case.
-Astaire databases are fully supported through this export capability, and our reference viewer.
-The Chaplin capability is under beta release, and we will be fixing issues in the workflow as we receive feedback.

 You can explore these databases by visiting our Downloads Page and getting either executables or code.